cyberbotics/webots-doc/guide/using-the-nao-robot.md

 Now, move any of the sliders: the motor movement in Choregraphe should be reflected in the Webots simulation.
 If you open the Video monitor in Choregraphe you should see the picture of the Nao camera simulated by Webots.

+It is possible to have several Nao robots in your simulation.
+However, each Nao robot must use a different NAOqi port.
+This can be done in the `controllerArgs` field in the newly created robot, e.g. 9560.

 #### Using motion boxes

 Now we can test some of the motion boxes of Choregraphe.